chimochio/civng/README.md

 ## Usage

 The app starts with the top left cell of the screen being the top left cell of the map.
-There are two units, Larry and Benny (`L` and `B`) which move in turns.
+You have two units, the blue `M` and `R` (Melee and Ranged) which move in turns.
 You can move it with `w/a/s/d/q/e` or with the numpad *with numlock turned on*.

 Each unit has two movements per turn.
 You can cycle through active units with `.`.
 You start a new turn by pressing Return.